-Driver assistance technology is an incredibly active research domain – from supervised assistance functions all the way to fully autonomous driving.
+Driver assistance technology is an incredibly active research domain, from supervised assistance functions all the way to fully autonomous driving.
 The best way to showcase the capabilities of novel AV approaches is to demonstrate them in a real car, but there are significant challenges to this type of deployment.

-Getting to the point where a new approach for multi-agent prediction, camera-based localization or night-time obstacle detection runs in a car requires efforts on multiple levels:
+Getting to the point where a new approach for multi-agent prediction, camera-based localization, or night-time obstacle detection runs in a car requires efforts on multiple levels:

 The NVIDIA DRIVE AGX autonomous vehicle compute platform is designed to substantially simplify these efforts, enabling researchers to focus on what’s most important.

-Research in Motion
+Research in motion

 Prof. Daniel Watzenig and the Autonomous Racing Graz team (a collaboration between Graz University of Technology and Virtual Vehicle Research) are pushing autonomous driving to the limit with driverless racing.
-Powered by NVIDIA DRIVE AGX, the team’s vehicle managed to secure the third place in the 2020 Roborace Season Alpha and was the highest-finishing academic team.
+Powered by NVIDIA DRIVE AGX, the team’s vehicle managed to secure third place in the 2020 Roborace Season Alpha and was the highest-finishing academic team.

 “Autonomous racing comes with very high requirements against software and hardware but also against weight and space.
 As researchers, we need to focus on trying out new approaches and iterate quickly–the NVIDIA DRIVE AGX platform is a perfect fit to these needs and has proven to be a key factor of our team’s success.”
 Watzenig said.

-The team has published their research in papers such as Smooth Reference Line Generation for a Racetrack with Gates based on Defined Borders and Increased Accuracy For Fast Moving LiDARS: Correction of Distorted Point Clouds with more publications coming.
+The team has published their research in papers such as Smooth Reference Line Generation for a Racetrack with Gates based on Defined Borders and Increased Accuracy For Fast Moving LiDARS: Correction of Distorted Point Clouds, with more publications coming.
 They’ll also race in the new Indy Autonomous Challenge, competing against 30 other university teams.

 Why DRIVE AGX?

-The NVIDIA DRIVE AGX Developer Kit provides the hardware, software and sample applications needed for the development of autonomous vehicles.
-The platform is built on production auto-grade silicon, features an open software framework, and has a large ecosystem of supported auto grade sensors to choose from.
+The NVIDIA DRIVE AGX Developer Kit provides the hardware, software, and sample applications needed for the development of autonomous vehicles.
+The platform is built on production auto-grade silicon, features an open software framework, and has a large ecosystem of supported auto-grade sensors to choose from.
 The developer kit comes with unrivaled compute performance in a compact form factor, reaching up to 320 TOPs (INT8).

-DRIVE OS provides Hypervisor, CUDA, deep learning inference with TensorRT and camera interfacing.
-DriveWorks comprises tools for calibration, sensor and vehicle interfacing and recording and many additional tools and APIs.
+The comprehensive NVIDIA DRIVE Software gives researchers a head start with a rich software suite that provides low-level hardware interfacing and middleware out-of-the-box.
+DRIVE OS provides Hypervisor, CUDA, deep learning inference with TensorRT, and camera interfacing.
+DriveWorks includes tools for calibration, sensor and vehicle interfacing, recording, and other tools and APIs.
 Finally, samples showcase typical AV modules that can be used as a reference.

 Another important research requirement is that the development platform should be compact and durable.
-While it is possible to install desktop computers and additional hardware in cars to develop ADAS and AV functions, these setups typically require a large amount of space and add additional points of failure, especially since these components will likely not be auto-grade.
+While it is possible to install desktop computers and additional hardware in cars to develop ADAS and AV functions, these setups typically require a large amount of space and add additional points of failure, especially as these components will likely not be auto-grade.

-Getting Started with DRIVE AGX
+Getting started with DRIVE AGX

 The DRIVE AGX Developer Kit is available through the NVIDIA DRIVE Developer Program for DRIVE AGX.
-Please contact your NVIDIA representative (or contact us) to ensure necessary agreements have been signed before requesting to join the program.
+Please contact your NVIDIA representative (or contact us) to ensure that the necessary agreements have been signed before requesting to join the program.
 Users may only join with a corporate or university email address.

-- The “Developing with DRIVE AGX” section of the product page explains the setup, provides a quick-start guide and an intuitive set up video.
+- The Developing with DRIVE AGX section explains the setup and provides a quick-start guide and an intuitive setup video.

-- Numerous blog posts and webinars* show how to build applications on DRIVE AGX – from fundamentals like sensor interfacing all the way up to Researching and Developing an Autonomous Vehicle Lane-Following System
+- Numerous posts and webinars* show how to build applications on DRIVE AGX – from fundamentals like sensor interfacing all the way up to Researching and Developing an Autonomous Vehicle Lane-Following System